New London, Minnesota, crash involving semi leaves at least one dead

 The driver of the Freightliner was identified as Bruce John Feldman, 67, of Renville, according to the Minnesota State Patrol.
 No treating health care facility was listed in the report.

-Feldman was wearing his seat belt and alcohol was not involved, the report said.
-Road conditions were reported as wet at the time of the crash, reported at approximately 11:08 a.m.
+Feldman was wearing his seat belt and alcohol was not involved, according to the report.
+Road conditions were reported as wet at the time of the crash reported at approximately 11:08 a.m.
 Wednesday.

 The